msagerup/threads/README.md

 ### The goal of this app.

-+ Aim for 100 / 100 for performance and SEO on Lightsail.
++ Aim for 100 / 100 for performance and SEO.
 + Split code into server side and client side components.
 + Implement Next 13's Server side actions.